corndeladmin/tech-docs/src/js/data-types.md

 ## Type coercion

 We need to be careful when operating on values of different types.
-Javascript will try to figure out what you mean and often get it wrong!

 ::: code-group